nmshd/documentation/_includes/scenarios/operate/modules.md

 Compared to [webhooks](#webhooksv2), this gives you the full feature set of a message broker.
 There are multiple scenarios where this Module outweighs the Webhooks Module.
 For example:

 - You need persistence for the triggered events.
-- You want to integrate Enmeshed into an already existing message broker.
+- You want to integrate enmeshed into an already existing message broker.

 ### Auto Accept Relationship Creation Changes <a href="{% link _docs_operate/configuration.md %}#autoacceptrelationshipcreationchanges"><i class="fas fa-fw fa-cog"/></a> {#autoacceptrelationshipcreationchanges}